Potyvirus

-Potyvirus is a genus of positive-strand RNA viruses (named after its type species, Potato virus Y (Potyvirus yituberosi, PVY)) in the family Potyviridae.
+Potyvirus is a genus of positive-strand RNA viruses (named after Potato virus Y (Potyvirus yituberosi, PVY)) in the family Potyviridae.
 Plants serve as natural hosts.
 Like begomoviruses, members of this genus may cause significant losses in agricultural, pastoral, horticultural, and ornamental crops.
 More than 200 species of aphids spread potyviruses, and most are from the subfamily Aphidinae (genera Macrosiphum and Myzus).
-The genus contains 190 species and potyviruses account for about thirty percent of all currently known plant viruses.
+The genus contains 216 species.

 Structure

 The virion is non-enveloped with a flexuous and filamentous nucleocapsid, 680 to 900 nanometers (nm) long and is 11–20 nm in diameter.
 The nucleocapsid contains around 2000 copies of the capsid protein.
 The symmetry of the nucleocapsid is helical with a pitch of 3.4-3.5 nm.

 Genome

 Genomic map of a typical member of the genus Potyvirus.

 The genome is a linear, positive-sense, single-stranded RNA ranging in size from 9,000 to 12,000 nucleotide bases.
 Most potyviruses have non-segmented genomes, though a number of species are bipartite.
-The typical base compositions of some of the most common, non-recombinant strains of the type species, PVY, range between ~23.4-23.8 % G; ~31-31.6 % A; ~18.2-18.8 % C; and ~26.5-26.8 % U.
+The typical base compositions of some of the most common, non-recombinant strains of PVY range between ~23.4-23.8 % G; ~31-31.6 % A; ~18.2-18.8 % C; and ~26.5-26.8 % U.

 In the species with a monopartite genome, a genome-linked VPg protein is covalently bound to the 5' end and the 3' end is polyadenylated.
 The genome encodes a single open reading frame (ORF) expressed as a 350 kDa polyprotein precursor.
 This polyprotein is processed into ten smaller proteins: protein 1 protease (P1-Pro), helper component protease (HC-Pro), protein 3 (P3), cylindrical inclusion (CI), viral protein genome-linked (Vpg), nuclear inclusion A (NIa), nuclear inclusion B (NIb), capsid protein (CP) and two small putative proteins known as 6K1 and 6K2.
 The P3 cistron also contains an overlapping reading frame called "Pretty interesting Potyviridae ORF" (PIPO).
 PIPO codes for an alternative C-terminus to the P3 protein, which is generated into a subset of transcripts by a +2 frameshift caused by a ribosome slippage mechanism at a conserved GA_{6} repeat sequence.
 The resulting protein is called P3N-PIPO.
 A similar mechanism is thought to produce an alternative reading frame within the P1 cistron, named "pretty interesting sweet potato potyvirus ORF" (PISPO), in a number of sweet potato-infecting potyviruses including sweet potato feathery mottle virus (Potyvirus batataplumei).